local-vision/Pi-Vision/README.md

 What is Pi Vision?

 	Pi Vision is a Graphics User Interface for the Raspberry Pi Camera.
-	It allows you to controll the camera functions throught the camera's native camera apps.
+	It allows you to control the camera functions through the camera&#39;s native camera apps.
 It also displays the terminal commands sent.

-	The project has been released as Open source.
+	The project was developed using Lazarus FPC and has been released as Open source.
 It is what you make of it.

+	The incentive of Pi Vision is to allow for easy use of the Raspberry Pi camera while also serving as an instructional tool.
+	Employed commands are relayed to the user.
+This assists novice users in understanding the command structure.

+	While Pi Vision is specificaly built for the ARM based Raspberry Pi, binairies have also been provided for Windows, OSX and Debian Linux.
+These are, however, only intended to review the application.

 Copyright

      	Pi Vision Copyright 2013 B.J.Rao